 Here too I prefer to use rice powder.
-I mix up a bit of rice powder with water and sugar and cook it up, before adding to the batter.
+I mix up a bit of rice powder with water and sugar and cook it up, before adding it to the batter.

 It works best this way, though you can use a bit of the ground batter or even the washed-up water after grinding.

-The best pan for making aapams will be an aapa chatti, which is usually a cast iron pan.
-A ladle of the batter is poured in the center and the pan is swirled so that the batter coats the sides of the pan.
+The best pan for making appams will be an aapa chatti, which is usually a cast iron pan.
+A ladle of the batter is poured into the center and the pan is swirled so that the batter coats the sides of the pan.
 Then it is covered and cooked.

 Aapams made in cast iron pan come out in the shape of the pan like a cup, crispy along the edges, and pillowy soft in the center.

 You can make in nonstick pans too, but aapams made in non-stick tend to curl inwards and do not hold the shape or remain crispy.

 Apart from these factors the following are also worth noting